nabekhan/musicmemorydocs/docs/method/notify.md

-## Unit Notification Plan
+# Unit Notification Plan
+## Template
-- After completing the interview and Spotify playlist, notify the unit clerk either by phone call (604-412-6402) – or in person – and submit an email to (Burnabymusic@fraserhealth.ca).
+- After completing the interview and Spotify playlist, notify the unit clerk either by phone call (604-412-6402) – or in person – and submit an email to (burnabymusic@fraserhealth.ca).

 ```
 Email subject: Notification of new music & memory playlist

-Enter the referral service date
+(Enter the referral service date)

 On (date), a music playlist was created on Spotify account (number) for (patient initials and bed number).
 Please update the music & memory playlist poster and notify the MRP.

 Thank you,
-(volunteer name)
+(Volunteer name)

 Volunteer Comments: